JohnRachid/NeuralNetworkClassifier/README.txt

     scikit-learn	0.20.3	0.20.3 (this is just used to create validation data.
 This can be done manually) tensorflow-gpu	1.13.1	1.13.1 (for convolutional neural network)

+If you do not have a GPU you may want to comment out any code related to convolutional networks

 The full set of experiments took a total of to run using 431.165 seconds a i7-4790k and a GTX 980.